On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Acknowledgment

-The authors would like to thank Professor Xiao-Song Lin for giving substantial comments which drew their attention to the notion of the metabelian representations when the first author stayed at the University of California, Riverside in 2006.
-The first author had been partially supported by JSPS Research Fellowships for Young Scientists and has been partially supported by the Grant-in-Aid for Young Scientists (Start-up).
-The second author would like to thank Professor Toshitake Kohno for his advice and support.
-The second author had been partially supported by the 21st century COE program at Graduate School of Mathematical Sciences, University of Tokyo.
+The authors would like to thank Professor Xiao-Song Lin for giving substantial comments which drew their attention to metabelian representations when the first author stayed at the University of California, Riverside in 2006.
+The second author would like to thank Professor Toshitake Kohno for his advice and support. .

+The authors also gratefully acknowledge the many technical and stylistic suggestions made by the referee.
+They helped us to improve all facets of the text.